sergiohinojosa/kubernetes-playground/apps/simplcommerce/README.md

-# The SimplCommerce NET Core App:
+# The SimplCommerce NET Core App
+A simple, cross platform, modularized ecommerce system built on .NET Core Join the chat at https://gitter.im/simplcommerce/SimplCommerce

 The original repository can be found here: https://github.com/simplcommerce/SimplCommerce
+## Deploy & Undeploy the application
+How to deploy
+`bash deploy-simplcommerce.sh`

+How to remove
+`bash remove-simplecommerce.sh`

 # SimplCommerce
 ![SimplCommerce](../../doc/img/simplcommerce.png)